zermelozf/pyTTTRL/Readme.md

 Learning the TTT game training a Neural Network with Reinforcement Learning.

 ## Dependency
-The TicTacToeWithNNandRL use the a MultiLayerPerceptron available at https://github.com/zermelozf/pyNeuralNet
+The TicTacToeWithNNandRL class use  MultiLayerPerceptron class available at https://github.com/zermelozf/pyNeuralNet